huanyannizu/Tumor-phylogenetic-data-simulation-and-phylogenetic-reconstruction-tools-evaluation/README.md

 python Data_Simulation.py .../path_to_the_repositoty_to_save_the_simulated_data  10 100 100 200 [5,10,15,20] [100,1000,10000] 100

 #### Output:
 the simulated data of each tool will be saved in repositories: Data_MIPUP, Data_LICHeE, Data_AncesTree, Data_CITUP, Data_Treeomics, respectively.
-In each repository, data is catogorised based on its sample size and read coverage and each catogory is save in a repository named in the format: samplesize_readcoverage.
+In each folder, data is catogorised based on its sample size and read coverage and each catogory is save in a folder named in the format: samplesize_readcoverage.

 In addition, information of each simulated tree is saved in repositoried named in the format: samplesize_readcoverage.
-In each repository, there are a text file saving clonal information of the tree and a gpickle file saving the tree topology, these information will be used when performing evaluation.
+In each folder, there are a text file saving clonal information of the tree and a gpickle file saving the tree topology, these information will be used when performing evaluation.

 ######################################################################################
 ### Example of evaluating MIPUP using the 1st dataset of 5 samples and read coverage 100: